 Of particular interest to me this week is the first ever “Smart Money Debate” at Ready For Zero.
 It features our friends Michelle from Making Sense of Cents and Carrie from Careful Cents.
 The debate asks the question, which is better – buying a house or renting?
 Michelle argues why you should buy a home while Carrie provides her views about why she prefers renting.
 I actually think that they are both right.
 Here is why.

 Let me begin by saying this: I believe that in almost all circumstances buying a house is a better financial move for you than renting is.
 Why you ask?

 Here is the biggest and most persuasive argument.
 While rent payments help to fund equity in somebody else’s property, mortgage payments build equity in your own house.
 Quick translation: you are using your money to build your net worth rather than your landlord’s.
 Sure, you have to fix things from time to time.
 Occasionally, you have to make major repairs, like putting on a new roof.
-However, you can always find San diego property management companies and other large city property management companies to take care of that for you.
 However, the thousands of dollars a year that you spend in rent is paying for somebody else’s roof.
 At the end of the year, while I may have paid slightly more in mortgage payments than you did in rent, at least I am slowly becoming the true owner of my property.
 On the other hand, as a renter, your money has been used to buy ownership in absolutely nothing.